drewmjohnston/drewmjohnston.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Ph.D student in Economics at Harvard, where I spend most of my time thinking about social influence and cities.
+I'm a Ph.D student in Economics at Harvard, where I spend most of my time thinking about cities, the social world, and the interactions between them.
+At Harvard, I am affiliated with Opportunity Insights.

-Before that, I was at Columbia, where I earned a BA in Computer Science and Economics.
+Before graduate school, I was at Columbia, where I earned a BA in Computer Science and Economics.
 In between, I did research at NYU Stern and Facebook.

 Working Papers
 ======